Posts

 Image

 Does this building look familiar?
 Would it surprise you to know that, not only is it in the borough, but it is in public ownership.
 This does not mean there is public access, as it is located on a site that is leased to an organisation that has no use for it.
-Damaged brick work Missing roof tiles It was probably used for storing apples when the area was an orchard.
-Unfortunately the building is in a state of disrepair with damage to the brickwork and missing roof tiles.
-The windows are boarded up at the northern elevation.
-It would make a pretty fantastic bat roost, as it has many features that are of interest to bats, including being part of a treeline.
-There are signs that bats have been using it, as we found some tell-tale droppings on one of the windows.
-Its just a case of getting agreement so that we can weather proof the building and then add some access bricks and bat roosting features.
-Dropping-like smuts on a window, typical of bat droppings
+Damaged brick work Missing roof tiles The building was probably used for apple storage when the surrounding area was an orchard.
+It is currently in a poor state of repair, with damaged brickwork, missing roof tiles, and boarded-up windows on the northern elevation.
+Despite its condition, the structure has strong potential as a bat roost.
+Its location within a treeline and other structural features make it attractive to bats, and evidence of use has already been found in the form of characteristic droppings on one of the windows.
+With appropriate agreement in place, the building could be weatherproofed and enhanced through the installation of access bricks a...

 Tolworth Court Farm Hedgerow Survey (2)